 HISTORY OF THE NEW INN

 The New Inn at Peas Hill is now the only pub in Shipton Gorge.
 It was named The New Inn because it replaced a house that was destroyed by fire in the early 19th century.
-It is owned by the Bridport brewers, JC & RH Palmer, and has always been run by a couple as tenant landlords.
+It is owned by the Bridport brewers, JC & RH Palmer, and has always been run by tenant landlords.
 Until the late 1950s there was also a pub in Brook Street, The Mason's Arms, but this was closed around the time that the houses at Peas Hill were built.
 That property then reverted to two homes, "Old Masons" and "Thatch End".

 In 2005, following a period of decline, The New Inn was closed by the brewers, who were reluctant to invest in a business that was considered unviable.
 However, the villagers were determined that the pub should again become the hub of village life.
 Residents were consulted through questionnaires and public meetings and it was quickly established that this was a cause worth pursuing.
 A group was formed that would seek advice, negotiate with interested parties, mobilise work parties, and raise funds.
-The group became a registered company, New Inn Support Limited.
-(NISL).
+The group became a registered company, New Inn Support Limited (NISL).

-NISL having been granted a lease of the pub by Palmers, fund raising through social events, private donations, loans and a grant of £12,000 from DEFRA allowed some £40,000 to be spent on renovation and improvement.
+NISL, having been granted a lease of the pub by Palmers, fund raising through social events, private donations, loans and a grant of £12,000 from DEFRA allowed some £40,000 to be spent on renovation and improvement.
 The pub interior was re-designed and extensions built.
 An inspiring number of residents offered to help with the building and refurbishment which highlighted the talent and skill that exists within the village.
 It is estimated that work to the tune of £60,000 was completed by volunteers, but the true value lies in the coming together and in the doing.